-Some of the predecessor shareholders of Sinovac Beijing and Tangshan Yian were enterprises owning state-owned assets, or EOSAs.
-Their failure to comply with PRC legal requirements in asset or share transfers may, under certain circumstances, result in such transfers being invalidated by government authorities.
+government authorities.
 If this would occur, we may lose our ownership of certain intellectual property rights that are vital to our business and our equity ownership in Sinovac Beijing and Tangshan Yian.

-Sinovac Beijing is currently 71.56% owned by us and 28.44% by China Bioway.
-Tangshan Yian is currently 100% owned by us.
+Sinovac Beijing is currently owned 71.56% by us and 28.44% by China Bioway.
+Tangshan Yian is wholly owned by us.
 Some of the predecessor shareholders of Sinovac Beijing and Tangshan Yian, including Shenzhen Kexing Biological Engineering Ltd., China Bioway, Tangshan Medicine Biotech Co., Ltd., Tangshan Yikang Biotech Co., Ltd. and Tangshan Yian itself (as Sinovac Beijing's former shareholder) were EOSAs.
 Under applicable PRC laws, when EOSAs sell, transfer or assign assets or equity investments in their possession or under their control to third parties, they are required to obtain an independent appraisal of the transferred assets or shares and file such appraisal with or obtain approval of such appraisal from PRC government authorities.
 After 2004, EOSAs are also required to make such assets or equity transfers at the government-designated marketplaces.
 Our acquisitions of intellectual property rights and some of equity interests were subject to these requirements.
 The technologies related to hepatitis A vaccine, hepatitis A&B vaccine and influenza vaccine that are vital to our business were directly or indirectly transferred by Tangshan Yian to us.

 Tangshan Yian failed to file with government authorities the appraisal of the hepatitis A vaccine technology that it transferred in 2001 to Sinovac Beijing as Tangshan Yian's capital contribution to Sinovac Beijing.
-Under PRC laws, Tangshan Yian may also have failed to (1) obtain the appraisal of the hepatitis A&B vaccine technology that it transferred for nil consideration to Beijing Keding Investment Co., Ltd., or Beijing Keding, in 2002 (Beijing Keding then transferred the technology to Sinovac Beijing as Beijing Keding's capital contribution to Sinovac Beijing) and to file such appraisal with government authorities and (2) obtain the appraisal of the influenza vaccine technology that it transferred to Sinovac Beijing in 2004 and to file such appraisal with government authorities, if book value of the hepatitis A&B vaccine technology and the influenza vaccine technology, as applicable, at the time of their transfers, were more than RMB 1 million or 20% of the total fixed assets of Tangshan Yian.
+Under PRC laws, Tangshan Yian may also have failed to (1) obtain the appraisal of the hepatitis A&B vaccine technology that it transferred for nil consideration to Beijing Keding Investment Co., Ltd., or Beijing Keding, in 2002 (Beijing Keding subsequently transferred the technology to Sinovac Beijing as Beijing Keding's capital contribution to Sinovac Beijing) and to file such appraisal with government authorities and (2) obtain the appraisal of the influenza vaccine technology that it transferred to Sinovac Beijing in 2004 and to file such appraisal with government authorities, if book value of the hepatitis A&B vaccine technology and the influenza vaccine technology, as applicable, at the time of their transfers, were more than RMB 1 million or 20% of the total fixed assets of Tangshan Yian.
 These failures may potentially subject us to the risk of losing the ownership or control of these vaccine technologies.